 They have something I need.

 Do they really?
 Are we sure?
-Is the job or relationship or inheritance or influence more important than our ability to live with authenticity and fully in our own power?
+Is the job or relationship or inheritance or influence more important than our ability to live authentically and fully in our own power?

 If your answer to that is yes, I understand.
 I was in an abusive marriage for a time because I had two young children, no job, no car, no money, no childcare and no hope.
 I deliberately chose that relationship because I didn’t know how to survive without the financial support my husband provided.
 My children and I paid a heavy price, but he did help keep us afloat during a critical time.
 The marriage didn’t last, of course.
 Even now, on a summer morning more than twenty years later, I don’t know what else I might have done.
 I don’t know what might have happened to us if I hadn’t made the choice I made.
 Maybe something much healthier.
 Maybe a homeless shelter.